 Wildlife mitigation activities include enforcement, population surveys, and habitat management for both game and non-game species.
 Programs exist for forestry management, upland and waterfowl wildlife management, and threatened and endangered species management along the waterway.

 If you are interested in learning more about any of the topics on this page please call for more information at 662-327-2142.

 Wildlife Management Areas

 The Tenn-Tom Waterway provides a wide range of excellent hunting opportunites.
 With over 180,000 acres of lands and shallow water lying in Alabama and Mississippi, the Tenn-Tom provides a diverse range of high quality habitats for indigenous and migratory wildlife species.

 The Tenn-Tom's Wildlife Mitigation staff, along with cooperating state agencies, is committed to providing maximum sustainable populations of both game and nongame species.
-In an effort to ensure sustained wildlife populations over time, the Corps and the cooperating agencies have implemented permitting procedures to manage hunting activities and collect vital management data on Tenn-Tom project lands.
+In an effort to ensure sustained wildlife populations over time, USACE and the cooperating agencies have implemented permitting procedures to manage hunting activities and collect vital management data on Tenn-Tom project lands.